ThomasDaheim/GPXEditor/README.md

 So it was time to start a new self-learning project.
 And here you see the result.

+## Notes

+Note on JavaFX19: The bug from JavaFX17 seems to be fixed.
+Also, significant performance improvements have been added.
 Note on Java 17: In JavaFX17 a bug was introduced (see https://stackoverflow.com/a/70300669) that leads to "hanging" of leaflet map after some mouse movements; works as Java 17 with JavaFX 15
 Note on Java 14: Due to bug fixes in JavaFX 14 the speed of the application has increased without any doing from my end :-) Note on Java 11: There is a version of controlsfx for Java9 and later.
 Together with various tweaks to build.gradle this now also runs under Java 11.
 See e.g. https://github.com/kelemen/netbeans-gradle-project/issues/403 an some of the discussion that where required to get there...